 Take a boat tour

 While taking a canal tour is the obvious choice for a weekend break in Amsterdam, it’s not the same for The Hague.
 Yet, the city does boast some gorgeous waterways as well.
-The Ooievaart offers boat tours by passionate volunteers that will show you a different angle of this lovely city and tell you stories that you can’t read in your city guides.
+The Ooievaart offers boat tours by passionate volunteers that will show you a different angle of this lovely Dutch city and tell you stories that you can’t read in your city guides.
 This is one of those under-the-radar cool things to do in The Hague you wouldn’t want to miss!

-More things to do in or near The Hague
+More things to do in The Hague

 - Landgoed Clingendael Park: This elegant estate is mainly known because of its beautiful gardens.
 The main garden is open to the public year-round and offers a large playground.
 No better place for a summer family picnic.
 The Japanese garden is only open for a few weeks during spring and a few weeks during fall.